Moreault/Dummies/README.md

 ![Dummies](https://github.com/Moreault/Dummies/blob/master/dummies.png)
 # Dummies

-:warning: This project is still in early development.
-It is not yet ready for production.
+:warning: This project is still in pre-release

+Dummies makes it easier to write unit tests by automating part of, or the entirety of, the creation of objects.
+It is flexible and allows you to customize how some objects are generated.
+It draws a lot of inspiration from [AutoFixture](https://github.com/AutoFixture/AutoFixture) and the two look a lot alike on the surface.
+If you are familiar with AutoFixture, then Dummies should come naturally to you.

 ## Getting Started